-The move by various leftist governments to strip away real choice and freedom from various groups simply to maintain a radical secular left ideology at all costs is getting worse by the month.
+The move by various governments to strip away real choice and freedom from various groups simply to maintain a radical secular ideology at all costs is getting worse by the month.
 Our freedoms really are under threat.
 All the more reason why things like the Canberra Declaration are so vital at this point.

 We must work to ensure that our freedoms are not continually being stripped away.
 As General Douglas Macarthur once said, “No man is entitled to the blessings of freedom unless he be vigilant in its preservation.”
 Or as we find on the outside of Anzac House on a busy street corner in Perth: “They only deserve freedom who are prepared to defend it”.

 It is for this reason we encourage you to read and sign the Canberra Declaration.
 Add you voice to the thousands who have gone before you.

 “The price of freedom is eternal vigilance.”